Elihu Phillips: New York career

-He also became active in local politics as a member of the Whig Party.
+Elihu L. Phillips became active in local politics as an anti-Mason and member of the Whig Party.
 In 1836, he was designated a commissioner for the establishment of the Syracuse and Utica Railroad.
-In 1837, he was elected sheriff of Onondaga County.
-Finally, he was elected to the New York State Assembly in 1845, to serve in the 1846 session.
-While living in New York, he was also involved in the state militia and held the rank of colonel.
+In 1837, he was elected sheriff of Onondaga County (a position that his father previously held; and his brother John Phillips served as Sheriff of Niagara County).
+He was instrumental in creating Rose Hill Cemetery in Syracuse in 1841.
+Elihu was elected to the New York State Assembly in 1845, to serve in the 1846 session.
+After his stint in the New York Assembly, he was appointed to serve as one of the two canal appraiser for the state and served two years in that role.
+While living in New York, he was also involved in the state militia and held the rank of colonel (his father Elijah Phillips and brother Elijah Phillips were also involved in the New York militia for Onondaga County).